-- regulations promulgated by federal and state environmental and health agencies; - foreign environmental regulations, as described under "Environmental matters" immediately below; - the federal Occupational Safety and Health Administration; - the U.S. Foreign Corrupt Practices Act; - laws pertaining to the hiring, treatment, safety and discharge of employees; - · export control regulations for U.S. made products, which may be changed in the near future; and - CE regulations for the European market.
+- regulations promulgated by federal and state environmental and health agencies; - · foreign environmental regulations, as described under "Environmental matters" immediately below; - the federal Occupational Safety and Health Administration; - · the U.S. Foreign Corrupt Practices Act; - · laws pertaining to the hiring, treatment, safety and discharge of employees; - · export control regulations for U.S. made products; and - CE regulations for the European market.